 The living room is one of our favourite rooms in the house, especially throughout autumn and winter.
 The colder months give us a great excuse to curl up indoors in our favourite spot on the sofa, watching all of the best autumn/winter TV – yes, we do mean Strictly!
 And since Hygge is about making the most of the good things you already have, make sure you’re making the most of your living room.

 If you’ve been meaning to invest in a new sofa for a while now, this is a great time to do it.
 Not only will you have guaranteed delivery by Christmas, but you’ll have the whole of winter to enjoy it!
-For a perfect Scandinavian style living room, we love the Florence sofa – available in an array of wintery colours and supplied with cosy scatter pillows.
+For a perfect Scandinavian style living room, we love the Nebraska sofa – available in an array of wintery colours and supplied with cosy scatter pillows.

 But of course, the living room isn’t all about the sofa.
 Use the colder months to let your living room become a haven of all things toasty and comforting.
 Stack your actual favourite books on the coffee table, use your favourite blanket as a sofa throw, and use a winter spiced room spray to make it smell amazing.
 You could also pick up a few small storage boxes and use them to store cosy accessories, such as fluffy slipper socks and sachets of your favourite hot chocolate.
 Finally, get around to framing photos of your loved ones and display them on your mantelpiece or sideboard to make your living room the most Hygge room in your house.